Skip to main content

 Cleaning up leftover drafts

-Sometimes a worker leaves a case (or the agency) with a draft still open.
+Sometimes a staff member leaves a case (or the agency) with a draft still open.
 On the referral page, practice managers and admins see a leftover drafts list — drafts authored by people who are no longer on the care team — each with a Discard option.
 The list only appears when there's something to clean up, so most of the time you won't see it at all.

 FAQ